-The Board of Directors has reappointed Ernst & Young LLP as independent auditors to audit PolyOne's financial statements for the current fiscal year.
+The Board of Directors has reappointed Ernst & Young LLP as independent auditors to audit PolyOne's financial statements for the current year.
 A representative of Ernst & Young LLP is expected to be present at the Annual Meeting of Shareholders.
-The representative will be given an opportunity to make a statement if desired and to respond to questions regarding Ernst & Young LLP's examination of our consolidated financial statements and records for the year ended December 31, 2001.
-Fees for fiscal year 2001 were as follows:
+The representative will be given an opportunity to make a statement if desired and to respond to questions regarding Ernst & Young LLP's examination of our consolidated financial statements and records for the year ended December 31, 2002.
+Fees for 2002 were as follows: